acontrerasg/pop-TAP/README.md

  - vroom (R library)
  - dplyr (R library)

-It also requeires a GFF file with the TE annotation of the reference genome.
+It also requeires a GFF file with only the TE annotation of the reference genome.
 The reference genome must have been indexed with bwa index.

 <br>